 You are also responsible for following the policies outlined in the BACJ Handbook, Academic Calendar, and University Catalog.
 If you ever have any questions or concerns about policies and procedures, please contact your academic advisor.

 All BACJ students must complete a 3-credit hour Internship (CRJU 4939).
 You should begin planning for your internship your junior year.
-You must complete CRJU 1001 (or CRJU 1000) and CRJU 2041 in order to be eligible.
-Students must follow the policies and procedures for the Internship course set by the Experiential Learning Center and the School of Public Affairs.
+You must pass CRJU 1000 and CRJU 2041 and be in good academic standing in order to be eligible.
+Students must work with CU Denver's Experential Learning Center.
+It is strongly recommended students begin the internship process at least 2 full semesters in advance of when they intend to complete it.
+Please see the below documents for additional information internship policies and procedures.

-The last day to drop a spring course is April 9.
-Any drops after that date will require the completion of a Late Drop Petition.
+The last day to withdraw from a fall course is February 1, 2017 at 5:00pm MST!
+To withdraw from course(s) students should use the Schedule Adjustment Form.
+Return the Schedule Adjustment Form to Nora Scanlon for Dean/Advisor Signature and Date.
+Any withdrawals after that date will require the completion of a Late Drop Petition.

 BACJ Course Schedules

 I email flyers about upcoming online courses and CJ electives several times before and during the registration period, so check your email!

 Reminder: The seven required courses for the major are offered every fall and spring semester.
 Online availability will vary and summer schedules are limited.
 The Internship course is available every semester, including summer and is always offered online.